ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    ![App Details](images/solution55-openshift-microservices/ocp45-topo-app-details.png)

    * **Pods**: Your Node.js application containers
-   * **Builds**: The auto-generated build that created a Docker image from your Node.js source code, deployed it to the {{site.data.keyword.openshiftshort}} container registry, and kicked off your deployment config
+   * **Builds**: The auto-generated build that created a Docker image from your Node.js source code, deployed it to the {{site.data.keyword.redhat_openshift_notm}} container registry, and kicked off your deployment config
-   * **Services**: Tells {{site.data.keyword.openshiftshort}} how to access your Pods by grouping them together as a service and defining the port to listen to
+   * **Services**: Tells {{site.data.keyword.redhat_openshift_notm}} how to access your Pods by grouping them together as a service and defining the port to listen to
    * **Routes**: Exposes your services to the outside world using the LoadBalancer provided by the IBM Cloud network
 1. Click on **View Logs** next to your completed Build.
-This shows you the process that {{site.data.keyword.openshiftshort}} took to install the dependencies for your Node.js application and build/push a Docker image.
+This shows you the process that {{site.data.keyword.redhat_openshift_notm}} took to install the dependencies for your Node.js application and build/push a Docker image.
 The last entry should looks like this:
    ```sh
    Successfully pushed image-registry.openshift-image-registry.svc:5000/example-health/patient-health-frontend@sha256:f9385e010144f36353a74d16b6af10a028c12d005ab4fc0b1437137f6bd9e20a
    Push successful